Close Count Transparency Project

 ABOUT THIS PROJECT

-The California Voter Foundation (CVF) is monitoring several close California races in the November 2024 election to give the public and media a clear picture of how close the margin is in undecided contests and how many ballots remain to be counted in the counties that comprise those contested districts.
-This data will be updated daily beginning November 5th and continuing until the county certification deadline on December 5th.
+The California Voter Foundation (CVF) is monitoring several competitive California races in the November 2024 election to give the public and media a clear picture of how close the margin is in undecided contests and how many ballots remain to be counted in the counties that comprise those contested districts.
+This data is being updated daily beginning November 5th and continuing until the county certification deadline on December 5th.
 See CVF's California Online Voter Guide for other key election dates and information.

 This project aims to provide a window into the vote counting process, which can be confusing even for experienced journalists and election observers.
 View the data by either following the link to the Google Sheet, or viewing the Google Sheet via the window below.
 Click on a contest number to tab through the districts and scroll across to see the count day-by-day.
 See About This Data below for information sources and to learn about the "known unknowns" in California's ballot counting process or to view CVF's 2022 pilot project

-CVF will produce and share a series of reports providing summaries of the contests being tracked and changes in the unofficial results throughout the post-election vote counting and canvassing period:
+CVF is producing and sharing a series of reports providing summaries of the contests being tracked and changes in the unofficial results throughout the post-election vote counting and canvassing period:

 ABOUT THIS DATA